Code-Institute-Submissions/donald-task-manager-project/README.md

 # UX
 This website in summary is meant to make it easier for the individual to understand Nigerian cultural food and directions on how to prepare the dish using several types of recipe.
+The Home Page is is a simple introduction with food slides of Nigerian food examples and simple statements.
+This is to provide an outlook as to what you understand in a Nigeria food and their recipes.
+Normally in a food website, there is just too much information about several foods as well as updates.
+But the website is a simple food data that is strictly meant for Nigeria traditional foods and their methodology in the food making.
+Also included is when they are meant to be made.

+The sign in and sign up pages backgrounds are wooden and few fruit images.
+The forms are light in colour so as to give a clear text when typing alongside sign in font awesome icons.

+While you are signed in, you can go to the new file page and fill in the details.
+When you submit it takes you to your account page.
+There you can make changes to one of the files on the account.

 ## User stories
 This website is useful because: